Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Flip groupoids and flip twist groups

 Given a triangulation $\RT$ in $\FG(\surfp)$ with two vertices $i,j$ in $Q_\RT$ such that the corresponding open arcs in $\RT$ are not self-folded edges.
 Suppose that there is no arrow from $i$ to $j$ as above and we still have \eqref{eq:local EG}.
 We name the edges/flips $x$ and $y$ (omitting the subscripts for simplicity).
 When there are arrows in one direction (between $i$ and $j$), then $x$ and $y$ can be distinguished as being forward mutation at either the tail or head of arrows.

-The \emph{fat dumbbell relation} (at $\RT$ with respect to $i,j$) is the hexagonal relations shown in \eqref{eq:fat DB}, or $x^2y=yx^2$ staring at $\RT$.
+The \emph{short dumbbell (S-DB) relation} (at $\RT$ with respect to $i,j$) is the hexagonal relations shown in \eqref{eq:fat DB}, or $x^2y=yx^2$ staring at $\RT$.
 Let $t_i=yx$ and $t_j=xy$ be the \emph{flip twists (i.e. 2-cycle)} at $\RT$ and $\RT'$, respectively.
 Then the relation can be written as conjugation relation $t_j=t_i^x$.